rocky-linux/documentation/docs/gemstones/dnf-swap.md

   - curl
   - curl-minimal
   - allowerasing
+  - coreutils-single
 ---

 # Introduction

 In order to make container images and cloud images as small as possible, distribution maintainers and packagers may sometimes ship stripped down versions of popular packages.
-Examples of stripped down packages bundled with container or cloud images are vim-minimal, curl-minimal and so on.
+Examples of stripped down packages bundled with container or cloud images are vim-minimal, curl-minimal, coreutils-single and so on.

 Although some of the shipped packages are stripped down versions, they are often fully acceptable for most use cases.